fmxsh/tot-ontology/README.md

 - An identity must be based in the emergence.
 - It must be related to the purpose.
-- It must belong to a _thing of things_.
+- It must belong to a _structure of things_.

 Emergence: Relating to the purpose, the differentiation of perception is done to identify what is useful to the purpose, and the identity emerges as the concept of the very structure being percieved.